is coming to visit your school!

 In planning a schedule for your day, please keep in mind the following things:

-Whenever possible it’s best to schedule presentations back-to-back in the morning.
-Allow a few minutes between presentations to move kids in and out of the venue.
+Whenever possible it’s best to schedule presentations back-to-back in the morning with autographing to follow.
+Allow 15 minutes between presentations to move kids in and out of the venue.
 Please avoid long periods of down time between programs.

 Having trouble finding a schedule that works?
 Consider some of these solutions other schools have come up with: